 No one starts out being productive.

-Whether a business owner, manager, employee, freelancer, creative, or professional, each person goes through different tools and processes until they land on a certain system that they can rely and build on.
+Whether you’re a business owner, manager, employee, freelancer, creative, or professional, each person goes through different tools and processes until they land on a certain system that they can rely and build on.

 But more than external solutions, people who are highly productive start from the inside out.
 Instead of Google Calendar, Asana, or the GTD system, it's their mindset, choices, and habits first that make them effective and then help them use the tools and systems to magnify their results.